practicingruby/practicing-ruby-paid/posts/v7/005-low-level.md

 **Flow control + branching**

-Very rudimental flow control is supported by simply setting the program counter to a particular address, which allows the processor to `jump` to the instruction at that address:
+Very rudimentary flow control is supported by setting the program counter to a particular address, which causes the processor to `jump` to the instruction at that address:

 ```ruby